-3 RISKS AND OPPORTUNITIES
+3. RISKS AND OPPORTUNITIES

-- 3.1 The Place based approach that has been adopted in North East Lincolnshire and the new ASB strategy gives a real opportunity to intervene earlier with individuals and bring about lasting change to a family and prevent young people from entering the Criminal Justice System and is rated at six on the risk matrix and considered low risk. - 3.2 The ongoing risk to the strategy is in relation to any upsurge in ASB and the current Covid situation impacting on the ability to respond within the existing resourcing arrangements of the Council's ASB Team and wider multi-agency ASB provision. - 3.3 The Council and wider Partnership approach to ASB also meets the requirements of the Equality Act 2010 and the General Data Protection Regulations 2018.
+- 3.1 The Place based approach that has been adopted in North East Lincolnshire alongside the revised ASB strategy gives a real opportunity to intervene earlier with individuals and bring about lasting change to a family and prevent young people from entering the Criminal Justice System.
+Following a risk assessment it has been rated at six on the risk matrix and considered low risk. - 3.2 The ongoing risk to the strategy is in relation to any upsurge in ASB and the current Covid situation impacting on the ability to respond within the existing resourcing arrangements of the Council's ASB Team and wider multi-agency ASB provision. - 3.3 The Council and wider Partnership approach to ASB also meets the requirements of the Equality Act 2010 and the General Data Protection Regulations 2018.